-\begin{itemize} \item[i)] We propose a modelling strategy called Bayesian augmented learning, which addresses the presence of counterfactual variables in DTRs through a suitable augmentation.
-Counterfactual observations are treated as latent random variables, or pseudo-outcomes, and their imputation is handled seamlessly.
-This approach facilitates posterior computation, while enabling the quantification of uncertainty in identifying optimal treatments for individuals. \item[ii)] We introduce a class of priors for variable selection, referred to as dependent spike-and-slab, which takes into account the association between the significance of the same covariate across multiple stages.
-Our proposal favors borrowing information across the multi-stage selection of significant factors, thereby facilitating the identification of significant covariates, which is especially appealing in situations with many regressors and small samples. \item[iii)] We conduct a comprehensive empirical study to evaluate the performance of the model obtained by combining the Bayesian augmented learning scheme with the dependent spike-and-slab prior.
-Our study demonstrates that this method outperforms a current state-of-the-art approach in identifying optimal treatment sequences and in selecting significant variables.
-We also explore the impact of borrowing information across stages. \item[iv)] We illustrate the practical application of our approach by analysing data from the MIMIC-III clinical database \citep{johnson2016mimic}, which features various treatment options and a wealth of prognostic factors of potential interest. \end{itemize} The rest of the paper is organized as follows.
-In Section~\ref{section2}, we outline our modelling approach.
-Section~\ref{section3} describes the Gibbs sampling algorithm used to implement our method.
-In Section~\ref{section4}, we evaluate the finite sample performance of our approach through extensive simulation studies, while Section~\ref{section5} demonstrates its application to the analysis of the MIMIC-III data.
-The paper concludes with a discussion in Section~\ref{section6}.
-Technical proofs, additional details on posterior computation, and further results from the simulation study and the analysis of clinical data are provided in the Supplementary Material.
+The specific contributions of this work can be summarized as follows. \begin{itemize} \item[i)] We propose a modeling strategy called Bayesian augmented learning, which addresses the presence of counterfactual variables in DTRs through a suitable augmentation. \item[ii)] We introduce the dependent spike-and-slab prior for variable selection, taking into account the association between the significance of the same covariate across multiple stages. \item[iii)]We conduct a comprehensive empirical study to evaluate the performance of the proposed modeling framework and compare it with state-of-the-art methods for estimating DTRs. \item[iv)] We demonstrate our approach using data from the MIMIC-III clinical database \citep{johnson2016mimic}, which includes multiple treatment options and numerous prognostic factors. \end{itemize} The paper proceeds as follows.
+Section~\ref{section2} outlines our modeling approach.
+Section~\ref{section4} assesses its performance through simulation studies, while Section~\ref{section5} illustrates its application to MIMIC-III data.
+Section~\ref{section6} concludes with a discussion.
+Proofs, computational details, and additional results from the data analyses are provided in the Appendix.

-\section{Bayesian Augmented Learning with Variable Selection}
+\section{Bayesian augmented learning with variable selection}